National Institute of Neurological Disorders and Stroke: Impetus for creation

 The NINDS was created in 1950 to study and treat the neurological and psychiatric casualties of World War II.
-Many service people had returned with serious brain injuries, nerve damage, and psychic trauma.
+Many service people had returned with serious brain injuries, nerve damage, and psychological trauma.
 According to one estimate, "neurologically disabled veterans in the postwar years accounted for about 25 percent of the patients in general hospitals and 10 percent of those in psychiatric hospitals".
 In addition, 1.7 million American men had been rejected for military service due to a neuropsychiatric condition or learning disorder.

 NINDS was also created as part of an effort to "revive the almost extinct neurological field".
 At the time, psychiatry and its focus on "emotional tensions due to interpersonal, social, and cultural maladjustments" held sway in US medicine, while neurology, with its focus on the inner workings of the brain, had fallen out of favor.
 During WWII, all of the administrative positions of the American Board of Psychiatry and Neurology held by the US armed services were filled by psychiatrists.
 After the war, a survey by the Veteran's Administration of the members of the American Board of Psychiatry and Neurology found that 48 were neurologists and 456 were psychiatrists.

 In 1948, Abe B. Baker, chair of neurology and psychiatry at the University of Minnesota, formed the American Academy of Neurology (AAN) to give young neurologists a national organization to join.
 However, sustained research in neurology was not possible without a national institute.
 In the late 1940s and early 1950s, vocal American Neurological Association (ANA) members testified before Congress, arguing that there needed to be such an institute.
 They articulated the arguments which had already been made on a smaller scale by citizens' groups for diseases such as multiple sclerosis, cerebral palsy, muscular dystrophy, epilepsy, and blindness.

 Members of the research grants committee of the National Institute of Mental Health (NIMH), which had been founded in 1949, contend that they also helped provide an impetus for the new institute, as when reviewing grant applications they saw a significant number of neurological projects and proposed a separate institute for them.